 For years I never strayed from the recipe — why mess with a good thing? — but recently I’ve been using it as a jumping-off point for sheet pan suppers.
 This latest version, inspired by spices typically used in shawarma, calls for toasted cumin and coriander seeds, smoked paprika, and cayenne.
-You can read more about this recipe’s genesis here, or you can get right to it: Sheet Pan Chicken and Cauliflower “Shawarma”
+You can read more about this recipe’s genesis here or find it below.

 I love these mini naan: